waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

 * If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
 And the player who receives the clue shouldn't play into the finesse or bluff.
 * Do not perform this move on a two-away 3 or 4.
 (Unless you think it is valuable.)

+### Bold Saves
+* If the player receives a *Play Clue* and they don't exactly know the identity of their card, and they see their teammate has a possible "matching" card on their chop (might not be true).
+Even though there are multiple possibilities for the card, in this situation if they know their teammate won't misplay or play into a *Finesse* or a *Bluff* from context, they can "protect" that card on chop by giving a clue directly.
+* For example, in a 4 suits game:
+  * Red 1 and blue 1 are played on the stacks.
+  * Alice discarded last turn while Bob has a blue 3 on chop.
+  * Bob gives a 2 clue touching a red 2 on Alice's slot 1.
+  * Alice knows that the 2 could be either a red 2 or blue 2.
+If it is a blue 2 and Bob might discard the blue 3 if he has nothing to do.
+Alice gives a blue clue touching the blue 3 on Bob's chop.
+  * Bob sees the only playable blue card is blue 2.
+However, if it is a blue 2, Alice will not disard last turn.
+He knows that Alice doesn't know the identity of her 2, if she has a blue 2, it is fair enough to protect the blue 3 on chop.
+  * Bob marks his blue card as a 3 and discards

 <br/>

 ## Variant-Specific Conventions